oscherler/rabbitmq-delayed-sample/README.md

 Sample Symfony project showing how to achieve delayed processing of messages in RabbitMQ using `videlalvaro/php-amqplib` and `oldsound/rabbitmq-bundle`.

-The delay is achieved using a consumer-less queue with a message TTL and a Dead-Letter Exchange.
+The delay is achieved using temporary, consumer-less queues created on-the-fly with a message TTL and a Dead-Letter Exchange.

 ## Installation